 What undid her

-For all her siphoned power, Amarantha staked her empire on a wager she was certain no mortal could win — and lost it to the one thing her cold court had no name for.
-The answer to her own riddle was the force she had spent a lifetime trampling beneath ungrateful feet.
-When the borrowed magic of seven High Lords was turned back against her, the queen who feared nothing finally met the end she had dealt to so many others.
+All that siphoned power, and she still bet the whole empire on a wager no mortal could win.
+She lost it to the one thing her cold court had no name for — the answer to her own riddle, the force she'd spent a lifetime trampling beneath ungrateful feet.
+The borrowed magic of seven High Lords turned back on her, and the queen who feared nothing met the end she'd handed out for fifty years.
+Poetic, really.

 Her arc